What is Slack's Idle Timeout?

 How Idle Pilot Helps

 Idle Pilot bypasses Slack's idle timeout entirely by maintaining your presence from the cloud.
 Instead of trying to generate fake activity before the timeout triggers, Idle Pilot keeps your status active during your scheduled work hours regardless of your device activity.
+Set your schedule once, including custom hours per day and lunch breaks, and your presence stays green without any device dependency.

 Try Idle Pilot freeRelated Terms

 Slack auto-away is the automatic system that switches your presence status from active (green) to away (yellow) after a period of inactivity.
 Slack typically triggers this after approximately 10 minutes with no interaction.
+When auto-away triggers, your profile shows a hollow circle (or yellow dot on some interfaces) instead of the solid green dot, signaling to teammates that you may not respond immediately.

 Slack presence is the indicator (green or yellow dot) next to your name showing whether you're currently active or away in Slack.
 It's automatically determined by Slack based on your recent activity and connection status.